ToonVanEyck/OpenFlap/README_old.md

 - [The long hub](/3d/module_hub_long.stl)
 - [The short hub](/3d/module_hub_short.stl)

-#### Assembly Instructions:

 1) Assemble the *flaps* and the *core* in between the two *encoder wheels*.
 The printed side of the encode wheels must face outside.
 Make sure the orientation of the flaps in regard to the core is correct.
 The motor should be able to fit in the left side when the letters are facing you.
-A [3D printable tool](/3d/flap_setter_tool.stl) is provided in this repository to aid with the assembly of the flap wheels.
+Also note that the outer holes and the inner holes of the encoder wheels do not align in each position, make sure they do when you fasten them.

 ![Flap Assembler][flap_assembler]

-2) Slide the motor through the *long hub* and attach the shaft coupler.
+2) Slide the motor through the large bearing and attach the shaft coupler.

 3) Solder the motor onto the populated side of the *side panel* in such away that the '+' symbol on the motor matches the '+' symbol on the backside of the PCB.
 Apply solder to the solder bridges marked with the white stripes.
-If the motor where to turn with an incorrect direction, the solder bridges can be swapped to reverse the motor polarity.
-Use 4 screws to attach the *long hub* to the side panel.
+If the motor where to turn with an incorrect direction, the solder bridges should be swapped to.
+Use 4 screws to attach the large bearing to the side panel.

-4) Use 4 screws to attach the *short hub* to the unpopulated side panel.
+4) Use 4 screws to attach the small bearing to the unpopulated side panel.

 5) Insert the *core* into the *shell* and sandwich in between the two *side panels*.

-### OpenFlap Controller
+### Controller
 ![OpenFlap Controller][controller]

 The controller hosts a webpage through which the display can be used.
 The webpage should be accessible through http://openflap.local/.
 The controller provides an access point on SSID: `OpenFlap` with a default password: `myOpenFlap`.
 Through the webpage, the controller can be configured to join your local network.
 (Reboot required)

 All required production files are available in [/hardware/controller](/hardware/controller).
 You might want to solder on [horizontal SMD header pins](https://aliexpress.com/item/32795058236.html) in order to connect your serial cable for programming.

-### OpenFlap Top Connector
+### Top Connector
 ![OpenFlap Top-Con][top_con]

 You will need 1 _Top Connector_ and 1 idc cable for each column in your display.
 The _Top Connector_ provides power to the column of displays. in this way the displays don't all require their own power circuitry.
 The board also helps to rout the data through the modules and back to the controller.